jamesha100/cucmsql/README.md

 ```

 ### List Extension Mobility Profiles that are not Associated with an End User
-The SQL command below list Extension Mobility profiles that are not associated with an End User.
+The SQL command below lists Extension Mobility profiles that are not associated with an End User.
 These profiles cannot be used and are likely to belong to users who have left the organisation and so should be deleted.

 ```